Ahmad Fardid

-Seyyed Ahmad Fardid (سید احمد فردید) (Born in 1910, Yazd – 16 August 1994, Tehran), born Ahmad Mahini Yazdi, was a prominent Iranian philosopher and a professor of Tehran University.
+Seyyed Ahmad Fardid (سید احمد فردید; 1910, Yazd – 16 August 1994, Tehran), born Ahmad Mahini Yazdi, was a prominent Iranian philosopher and a professor of Tehran University.

 He is considered to be among the philosophical ideologues of the Islamic government of Iran which came to power in 1979, following the revolution.
 Fardid was under the influence of Martin Heidegger, the influential German philosopher, whom he considered "the only Western philosopher who understood the world and the only philosopher whose insights were congruent with the principles of the Islamic Republic.
 These two figures, Khomeini and Heidegger, helped Fardid argue his position."

 Early life and education

-Ahmad Fardid was born in 1910, in the city of Yazd.
+Ahmad Fardid was born in 1910 in Yazd.
 His father, Seyyed Ali Marvi, was a small scale farmer.
 In 1922, at the age of 12, he began to attend Islamic and secular schools in Yazd, where he started to learn Arabic, as well as philosophy and mathematics.
 At the same time, his father employed a private tutor to teach him French.

 In 1926, Fardid moved to Tehran to start middle-school at Soltani High School, where he began to attend study meetings with scholars of Islamic studies.

-Two years later, in 1928, he commenced classes at Dar ul-Funun, notably the first modern university and modern institution of higher learning in Iran.
+Two years later, in 1928, he commenced classes at Dar al-Fonun, notably the first modern university and modern institution of higher learning in Iran.

 Fardid later studied philosophy at Sorbonne and University of Heidelberg.